 The first step in the DEVELOPING process is to move to the RhinoClean Washout Booth.
 Place screen in the booth and wet screen on both sides.

-Next, set Pressure Washer to wide fan with low pressure (easily done with the RS 1500A) and with a smooth motion, continue to wash frame – notice we’re working on the non-squeegee side of frame.
-Be sure to flip frame and continue washing the other side.
+Next, set Pressure Washer to wide fan with low pressure (easily done with the RS 1500A) and with a smooth motion, continue to wash frame – notice we’re working on the non-squeegee side of the frame.
+Be sure to flip the frame and continue washing the other side.